CharlesRHouston/dysarthria-project/README.md

 ### Encoder-decoder model

-The encoder-decoder model is coded from scratch, but inspired by [Francois Chollet](https://keras.io/examples/nlp/lstm_seq2seq/).
-The crux of the model is in main.py.
-Feature extraction using MFCCs can be found in data.py.
-The WERs and CERs are calculated using levenshtein.py and results.py.
+The encoder-decoder model is coded from scratch, but inspired by an [article](https://keras.io/examples/nlp/lstm_seq2seq/) by Francois Chollet.
+The crux of the model is in *main.py*.
+Feature extraction using MFCCs can be found in *data.py*.
+The WERs and CERs are calculated using *levenshtein.py* and *results.py*.

 ### References